toto-haricot/images-utils/README.md

 `python crop_select.py --image_path *path/to/image*` </br></br>

+- 📝 **dataset_cleaning.py** : this script will look at all images in the given *folder_path* and rename all images with the following standard `foldername_000XX.png`.
+The script also outputs a csv file that contains all images former names and new ones along with the images sizes.

+`python dataset_cleaning.py --folder_path *path/to/folder*` </br></br>

 - 📝 **histogram_equalization.py** : to enhance the contrast of an image, equalizing its histogram might be a good alternative.
 This script will output an histogram equalized image corresponding to the given input

 `python histogram_equalization.py --image_path *path/to/image*` </br></br>

+# Requirements ☝️

+All required python packages to run any script from this repository are listed in `requirements.txt`.
+We advice using `Python3`. </br></br>